Scandal lays bare stress of elite college admissions process

 The high school occasionally hosts career nights, when town residents talk about how they got where they are.
 Students are fascinated to learn about hugely successful people who did not attend one of the most elite schools, said Susan Carroll, coordinator of the school’s college and career center.

 Balancia’s daughter, now 20, is at Santa Monica College, studying to be a graphic designer.
-At one point, she had thought of transferring to UCLA, Balanica said, but she is happy at the community college.
+At one point, she had thought of transferring to UCLA, Balancia said, but she is happy at the community college.

 Balancia said her approach to child-rearing as an older mom was more laid back then some of the young “helicopter” moms she observed in Beverly Hills or the high-achieving parents caught up in the college scandal who “fell into the trap” of wanting their kid to stand out in their elite world.

-“The problem is we want the best for our children and sometimes the parent’s ego takes over.”
+“The problem is we want the best for our children and sometimes the parents’ ego takes over.”

 Thompson reported from Buffalo.
 Associated Press writer Michael Melia contributed to this report from Hartford, Connecticut.